mitchellroe/ansible-prelink-removal/README.md

 # Ansible `prelink` Removal

-`prelink` is no longer needed on _some_ Linux boxes.
-This playbook collection will determine whether `prelink` is in use and, if it is not, remove it from the system.
+This playbook safely removes `prelink` from a system on which it is installed.